Rotator cuff tear: Rehabilitation

 Rehabilitation after surgery consists of three stages.
 First, the arm is immobilized so that the muscle can heal.
 Second, when appropriate, a therapist assists with passive exercises to regain range of motion.
-Third, the arm is gradually exercised actively, with a goal of regaining and enhancing strength.
+Third, the arm is gradually exercised actively to regain and enhance strength.
 The empty can and full can exercises are amongst the most effective at isolating and strengthening the supraspinatus.

 Following arthroscopic rotator-cuff repair surgery, individuals need rehabilitation and physical therapy.
 Exercise decreases shoulder pain, strengthens the joint, and improves range of motion.
 Therapists, in conjunction with the surgeon, design exercise regimens specific to the individual and their injury.

-Traditionally, after injury the shoulder is immobilized for six weeks before rehabilitation.
+Traditionally, after injury, the shoulder is immobilized for six weeks before rehabilitation.
 However, the appropriate timing and intensity of therapy are subject to debate.
 Most surgeons advocate using the sling for at least six weeks, though others advocate early, aggressive rehabilitation.
 The latter group favors the use of passive motion, which allows an individual to move the shoulder without physical effort.
 Alternatively, some authorities argue that therapy should be started later and carried out more cautiously.
-Theoretically, that gives tissues time to heal; though there is conflicting data regarding the benefits of early immobilization.
+Theoretically, that gives tissues time to heal, though there is conflicting data regarding the benefits of early immobilization.
 A study of rats suggested that it improved the strength of surgical repairs, while research on rabbits produced contrary evidence.
-Individuals with a history of rotator cuff injury, particularly those recovering from tears, are prone to reinjury.
+Individuals with a history of rotator cuff injury, particularly those recovering from tears, are prone to re-injury.
 Rehabbing too soon or too strenuously might increase the risk of retear or failure to heal.
 However, no research has proven a link between early therapy and the incidence of re-tears.
-In some studies, those who received earlier and more aggressive therapy reported reduced shoulder pain, less stiffness and better range of motion.
+In some studies, those who received earlier and more aggressive therapy reported reduced shoulder pain, less stiffness, and better range of motion.
 Other research has shown that accelerated rehab results in better shoulder function.

-There is consensus amongst orthopaedic surgeons and physical therapists regarding rotator cuff repair rehabilitation protocols.
+There is consensus amongst orthopedic surgeons and physical therapists regarding rotator cuff repair rehabilitation protocols.
 The timing and duration of treatments and exercises are based on biologic and biomedical factors involving the rotator cuff.
 For approximately two to three weeks following surgery, an individual experiences shoulder pain and swelling; no major therapeutic measures are instituted in this window other than oral pain medicine and ice.
 Those at risk of failure should usually be more conservative with rehabilitations.